-Progress In Completing The Activity And Achieving The Goal Outcome(s) is not specified or related to principal learning activity.
-It is unclear how progress will be determined.
-Outcome(s) identifies what the principal will learn from the activity.
+Due en este la 14 to Enderson in Progress In Completing The Activity And Achieving The Goal It is unclear how progress will be determined.
 Evidence is specified to determine if the learning activity is completed.
-AND identifies how principal leadership will improve as a result of the activity.
 AND includes how changes in principal leadership will be determined.
-AND identifies how improved principal leadership will result in school improvement.
 AND includes how changes in principal leadership that support school improvement will be determined.
 Supports That Might Be Needed To Reach The Goal Supports are vague or unrelated.
 Supports are realistic and related to the goal.
 AND support successful completion of the professional learning activities.
 AND support application of the learning to meet school needs so the goal can be achieved.
 COLLABORATIVE LEARNING GOAL Unsatisfactory Basic Proficient Distinguished The Goal The SMART goal is either not stated, is incomplete, or is not focused on principal learning.
 The SMART goal is specific and focuses on collaborative principal learning.
 AND the SMART goal expands or adds to current effective principal leadership.
 AND the SMART goal is measurable and achievable in the time indicated.
 The Essential Practice The standard is not appropriate to the goal.
 The standard is appropriate to the goal.
 AND practice indicator relates to the goal.
 AND practice indicator informs principal learning activities.
 The Rationale The rationale does not support the principal's learning.
 The rationale supports the individual principal's learning.
 AND connects to collaborative learning among colleagues.
 AND specifies the data used to identify school needs.
-The Learning Activity The learning activity is not connected to the The learning activity connects to the AND contributes to expanding on current AND addresses school needs.

-effective principal leadership.
-Application of Principal Learning Principal does not indicate how the new knowledge and skills will Principal indicates how and when the new knowledge and AND will expand on current effective principal leadership.
+The Learning Activity The learning activity is not connected to the collaborative goal.
+The learning activity connects to the collaborative goal.
+AND contributes to expanding on current effective principal leadership.
+AND addresses school needs.
+Application of Principal Learning Principal does not indicate how the new knowledge and skills will be used.
+Principal indicates how and when the new knowledge and skills will be used.
+AND will expand on current effective principal leadership.
 AND will result in school improvement.
-The Outcome(s) be used.
-Outcome(s) is not specified or related to principal learning activity. skills will be used.
+The Outcome(s) Outcome(s) is not specified or related to principal learning activity.
 Outcome(s) identifies what the individual principal will learn from the activity.
 AND how current effective principal leadership will improve.
 AND how improved principal leadership will result in school improvement.
-Progress In Completing The Activity And Achieving The Goal It is unclear how progress will be determined.
-Evidence of the completed learning activity is specified.
-AND evidence of progress toward completion is specified.
-AND a plan for individual and collaborative reflection is included.
-Supports That Might Be Needed To Reach The Goal Supports are vague or unrelated.
-Supports are realistic and related to the collaborative goal.
-AND sustain successful completion of the professional learning activities.
-AND assist with application in the school.